hanami/guides/content/helpers/custom-helpers.md

 ---

 In the [overview](/helpers/overview) section, we introduced the design for helpers.
-They are modules that enrich views behaviors.
+They are modules that enrich views’ behaviors.
 Because they are just Ruby modules, **we can create our own helpers**.

 ## Example

 Imagine we need (for some reason) a helper that shuffles the characters of a string and we want it to be available in our views.

-As first thing, let's define the module.
+First, let’s define a `Web::Helpers::Shuffler` module, and put it within a new `helpers` directory.

 ```ruby
 # app/web/helpers/shuffler.rb